-However, we still saw some occurrences of inflow effects.
+However, in some participants, we still saw some isolated occurrences of inflow effects.
 Since inflowing blood magnetization is in equilibrium, the contaminated voxels are very bright.
 In my personal experience this could happen when participants have an unfortunate head position.
 It helps when they have their chin on their chest.

 These inflow effects of large arterial vessels are usually not very challenging in fMRI.
 1.)
-They can be easily identifies and removed.
+They can be easily identified based on raw EPI signal intenities and removed.
 2.)
 These voxels are refilled with fresh blood with activation and rest conditions.
 So, they do not contaminate the functional contrast.

 To be on the save side, I would advise a inversion-pulse phase skip of 30% and a inversion pulse amplitude above 90% (if SAR allows).

 I found the hemodynamic response function and the time courses in visual cortex harder to interpret than in other brain areas.
 For may, tasks the time course do not simply consist of a ON-period and OFF-period but instead there are strong sensitivities to the transition periods.
 This results in apparent oscillations that have a similar magnitude as the overall activity change.